bloominstituteoftechnology/Graphs/projects/graph/README.md

 # Searching and Generating Graphs

-This is a multi-stage project to draw a graph and show the connected components of that graph in different colors.
+This is a multi-stage project to generate a random social network and find people in a user's extended social network.

 # Day 1-2